pavel-chumakou/gdocs2html/README.md

 Gdocs2html is open-source software licensed under the MIT License.

 ## Contact
 Gdocs2html is developed by Pavel Chumakou.
-Please open an issue here with questions or bug/feature requests, or you can find my direct email here: http://chumakou.com/
+Please open an issue here with questions or bug/feature requests, or you can find my contact information here: http://chumakou.com/